philip12845/Valheim-dedicated-Server/README.md

   # NOTE: Minimum password length is 5 characters & Password cant be in the server name.
   # NOTE: You need to make sure the ports 2456-2458 is being forwarded to your server through your local router & firewall.

 installupdate.sh:
   in InstallUpdate.sh you will need the following script: steamcmd +@sSteamCmdForcePlatformType linux +force_install_dir /path/to/server +login anonymous +app_update 896660 validate +quit #!/bin/sh

+Tip:
+  run the InstallUpdate.sh file everytime the game updates make sure to exit your server before running this